jakobhuerner/jakobhuerner.github.io/_posts/2023-07-05-focus_is_the_new_superpower_information_overflow_productivity_wellbeing.md

 ## Collectively addicted to our devices
 Let’s be honest: As a society we got completely addicted to our mobile devices and social media apps.
 If you look around you at the underground train, or if you watch parents on the playground - everywhere you will see people staring at their phones, checking out the newest TikTok videos and Instagram stories.
 Even more intrusive, smartphone notifications seem to come in all the time.

 Many people argue that people have always looked for distraction during idle times like commutes by reading newspapers or books.
-My impression, however, is that this distraction-seeking got more intense even in the last few years.
+My impression, however, is that this distraction-seeking has got more intense even in the last few years.
 People seem to be drawn in by all those blings, bells, and unread counters much more than a paper or book could ever do.

 I do not want to blame the individual consumer.
 It’s the apps that are designed to make you addicted.
 We as consumers must be more conscious and clear about this fact.